jasoncsmith/React-SlideShow/README.md

 # ReactSliderDemo
 React Slide Demo

-A small code demo written in React 18 using functional components
+A small custom code demo written in React 18 using functional components

 # To View